English

 Parking:

-Bus: Circular Quay, Young St, Stand D is the nearest bus stand and you need about 14 mins to get to the quay from Sydney CBD.
+Bus: Circular Quay, Young St, Stand D is the nearest bus stand.
 Board buses 333 or 396 from the St James Station, Elizabeth St, Stand C and they will take you to Circular Quay.
 The wharf is just a few minutes walk from here.

 Train: It takes about 13 minutes to reach Circular Quay from the CBD.
 The nearest stop is Circular Quay Station.
 Use trains T2 or T3 that stop at the St James Station and get to the Circular Quay Station in 3 minutes.
 Then, walk for another 3 minutes to reach your boarding point.